Azure/Build-Modern-AI-Apps-Hackathon/02-challenge02.md

 ### Hints

 - CosmicWorks suggest using the Azure Cosmos DB Desktop Data Migration Tool to load their sample files from their Azure Storage into your instance of Cosmos DB.
 They suggest you do a "Quick Install" of the tool.
 They have provided the `migrationsettings.template.json` in the root of the starter repo that contains the parameters you should use with this tool.
 You need to replace the `{{cosmosConnectionString}}` instances in the JSON file with the connection string to your deployed instance of Cosmos DB.
+  - When you run the tool, you may encounter rate-limiting errors (429) as it attempts to quickly load data into Azure Cosmos DB.
+To prevent this, increase the throughput (RU/s) on the Cosmos DB container to a higher value.
+After the data has been loaded, you can decrease the throughput to a lower value to save costs.
 - Search thru the solution for the `TODO: Challenge 2` comments and follow the instructions provided.
 - Think about how you can use the Cosmos DB Change Feed to trigger the creation of vector embeddings for new/updated products and customers.
 - Think about how you build the logic for accessing the Azure OpenAI service to perform the vector embeddings of the product and customer documents.
 You will use this same logic layer to perform other Azure OpenAI tasks in later challenges.